 100% exemption for renewable energy system property

-For Colorado property taxation purposes, solar energy facilities property used to produce two (2) megawatts or less of AC electricity and wind energy facilities property used to produce two (2) megawatts or less of AC electricity are locally assessed.
-In addition, locally assessed renewable energy property includes small or low impact hydroelectric facilities, geothermal energy facilities, and biomass energy facilities as defined in § 39-4-101, C.R.S., used to produce two (2) megawatts or less of AC electricity and placed into use prior to January 1, 2010.
+For Colorado property taxation purposes, solar energy facilities (e.g., PV panels, community solar gardens) property used to produce 2 megawatts (MW) or less of AC electricity and wind energy facilities property used to produce 2 MW or less of AC electricity are locally assessed.
+In addition, locally assessed renewable energy property includes small or low impact hydroelectric facilities, geothermal energy facilities, and biomass energy facilities as defined in § 39-4-101, C.R.S., used to produce 2 MW or less of AC electricity and placed into use prior to January 1, 2010.
+Community solar gardens are classified as locally assessed properties.

 Renewable energy property in Colorado is taxable unless specifically exempt by the Colorado Constitution.